Lakshmi Krishnan

 Where Medicine, Culture, and Curiosity Meet.

-As a cultural critic with clinical training, she writes about the rich intersections where art, history, literature, and science converge to shape health and illness.
-Whether publishing in academic journals, teaching students, or speaking on major platforms, she helps readers and listeners make sense of the complex systems that shape health and care today.
+As a practicing physician and humanities scholar, she writes about how medicine and culture shape each other—how art, history, and literature inform the way we understand health and illness, and how doctors think, what they believe they know, and what those stories mean for the rest of us.
+Whether publishing in academic journals, teaching, or speaking on major platforms, she brings live and urgent questions in medicine to a wider audience and helps readers and listeners make sense of the complex narratives that shape health and care today.

 Research Highlights